ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/cli.markdown

 Usage : **stats**

-Online display of memory usage by RavenDB, separate into Working Set, Native Mem, Mananged Mem and Memory Mapped Size.
-Hitting any key will return to CLI's input mode (beware not to hit Ctrl+C / Break to avoid unintended shutdown of the server).
+Online display of memory usage by RavenDB.
+You can separate into Working Set, Native Mem, Managed Mem, and Memory Mapped Size.
+Hitting any key will return to CLI's input mode (beware not to hit Ctrl+C / Break to avoid unintended a shutdown of the server).

 Example: